varnish/Varnish-Book/varnish_sysadmin.rst

 The DNS director
 ................

-The DNS director is to be included in Varnish 2.1.4.
-It uses the Host header sent by a client to find a backend among a list of possibles.
+The DNS director uses the Host header sent by a client to find a backend among a list of possibles.
 This allows dynamic scaling and changing of web server pools without modifying Varnish' configuration, but instead just waiting for Varnish to pick up on the DNS changes.

 As the DNS director is both the newest addition and perhaps the most complex, some extra explanation might be useful.
 Consider the following